fastapi/fastapi/docs/en/docs/tutorial/response-model.md

 Now, whenever a browser is creating a user with a password, the API will return the same password in the response.

-In this case, it might not be a problem, because the user themself is sending the password.
+In this case, it might not be a problem, because the user themselves is sending the password.

 But if we use the same model for another *path operation*, we could be sending our user's passwords to every client.